Secret-key-based physical layer security for feedback-aided unsourced random access: Proposed SURA Scheme

 \subsection{Legitimate Receiver Design}

 As shown in \eqref{Eq_uplink_bs}, the signal received by the legitimate BS is the summation of the signals from \(K_a\) users whose identities are completely unknown to any receiver.
 To recover each user's signal, which is perturbed by interference from other users, the process is divided into two stages.
-In the first stage, an iterative algorithm is applied to the pilot and polar segments of the received signal to detect active pilots, estimate their corresponding channel coefficient vectors, and decode their polar segments.
-In the second stage, the artificial noise is estimated and removed from the key segment of the received signal.
-The remaining signal in the key segment is then decoded to recover the secret key.
-Finally, the recovered secret key is used to decrypt the ciphertext and obtain the original messages of the users.
+In the first stage, an iterative algorithm is jointly applied to the pilot and polar segments of the received signal to recover each user’s ciphertext by detecting its pilot, estimating its corresponding channel coefficient vector, and decoding its polar segment.
+In the second stage, the received signal in the key segment is employed to recover each user's secret key.
+Finally, the recovered secret key is used to decrypt the ciphertext, thereby recovering the original message.

 Focusing on the transmit signal structure in \eqref{eq_transmitStrc}, the received signal model in \eqref{Eq_uplink_bs} can be written as